debiki/talkyard-prod-one/README.md

-Talkyard production installation
+Installing Talkyard
 ================

+Here you'll learn how to install Talkyard on a single server, for production use:
-For one single server: Debian 11 or 12 with at least 2 GB RAM.
+Debian 11 or 12 with at least 2 GB RAM.

 Docker based installation.
 Automatic upgrades.
 Automatic HTTPS cert (via LetsEncrypt).